Section 5.01 Violence & Unacceptable Behavior Policy

-- Upon review of the documentation and information gathering, the 504 coordinator will render a findings report to Doane University and will provide a copy of the findings report to the student or employee grievant.
-The parents or guardians of a student grievant, if FERPA (Family Educational Rights and Privacy Act) permits, may request a copy of the findings report within 30 days after its filing.
+- Upon review of the documentation and information gathering, the 504 coordinator will render a findings report to Doane University, the student bringing forth the grievance and the parents or guardian of the student if FERPA (Family Educational Rights and Privacy Act) permits or employee within 30 days after its filing.

 - The person filing the complaint may request reconsideration of the report determination and findings if he or she is dissatisfied with the resolution.
 This request should be made to the Section 504 Coordinator within 10 working days.
-The findings report will be provided to the Vice President for Student Leadership when a student requests reconsideration and to the Vice President for Finance and Administration when a faculty or staff member requests reconsideration.
-The designated Vice President will be responsible for reviewing the report findings and resolution and making a determination in writing and providing copies of the written determination to the person filing the grievance within 10 working days.
-Report findings will also be filed with the 504 Coordinator.
+With such a request, the findings report will be provided to the appropriate Vice President (e.g., Enrollment and Student Experience, Finance and Administration, or Academic Affairs).
+The designated Vice President will be responsible for reviewing the report findings and resolution and making a determination.
+A copy of their written determination will be provided to the person filing the grievance within 10 working days of the request.
+The written determination will also be filed with the 504 Coordinator.